 You may be driving illegally and not realize iT

 Is your driver's license currently suspended?
 It's not a question many of us ever ask ourselves, and that's because we assume that if our license were suspended, we'd know it.

 It's possible, however, that if your license was suspended, you might not realize it.
-There are lots of reasons that your license might be suspended and, in some cases, no reason that anyone would let you know.
+There are a lot of reasons that your license might be suspended and, in some cases, no reason that anyone would let you know.

 This can be a real problem, especially if you find out about your suspended license after being stopped by the police or getting into an accident.
 So, let's take a quick look at the circumstances for which your license might be suspended, why you might not know about it, and how you can find out if it is.

 There are two basic categories of reasons for driver's license suspension or revocation in the United States: driving-related and non-driving related.
 Here's a list of some of the most common:

 - Driving while intoxicated or under the influence of drugs

 - Reckless and/or careless driving

 - A conviction for a drug offense other than DUI